yale-redcap/yes3-exporter/README.md

 To configure, go to External Modules -\> Manage -\> Yes3 Exporter -\>Configure

-#### Daily Activity Log Report
+#### Activity Log Report

-When enabled, you can designate one email address that will receive a daily summary of project export activity including: (1.) date and time of report, (2.)
+When enabled, you can designate one email address that will receive a notification and summary of project export activities including: (1.) date and time of report, (2.)
 REDCap project information, and (3.) details about download and export activity in the last 24 hours.
+Daily log reports are only released when exports occur.

 To disable the daily log report, you may change the email notification setting to “no” at any time.